iamvs-2002/AI/4_Informed_Search.md

 - Less time, space complexity.

 **Heuristics are used only when the uninformed searching takes exponential time, i.e., in case of a non-polynomial problem.

+For example, In case of Travelling Salesman Problem, we use nearest neighbour method to find the heuristic value for each node.